quicwg/base-drafts/draft-ietf-quic-http.md

 ## STOP_SENDING Frame {#frame-stop-sending}

-An endpoint may use a STOP_SENDING frame (type=0x0E) to communicate that incoming data is being discarded on receipt at application request.
-This requests that the recipient send a RST_STREAM on the identified stream.
+An endpoint uses a STOP_SENDING frame (type=0x0E) to communicate that incoming data is being discarded on receipt at application request.
+This indicates to the recipient that sending a RST_STREAM on the identified stream would avoid wasting bandwidth.

 STOP_SENDING is sent on the control stream.
 An endpoint MUST treat receipt of STOP_SENDING on any other stream as a connection error of type